Chapter 7 : Letters Home

 ‘That’s like half the team!’
 Abigail said counting the players on her fingers.
 ‘Maybe we could try out for the team.
 That would be cool!’

 ‘I don’t think that’s a good idea, you’ve only been on a broom once and that was hardly what I’d call flying, more hovering unsteadily a foot above the ground.’
-Chloe stated amused.
+Corinne stated amused.

-Abigail scowled at Chloe briefly, then brightened.
+Abigail scowled at Corinne briefly, then brightened.
 ‘Suppose you’re right, we’ll have to make do with watching for now then.’

 ‘I think you will, Abigail.
 Ryan said first years never make the team anyway,’ Isabel informed her.

 ‘Oh well, there’s always next year.’
 Abigail replied.
 ‘So, what shall we do today then girls?’